Induced current by a magnetic flux in $(1+2)-$dimensional conical spacetime in a Ho{\v{r}}ava-Lifshitz Lorentz-violating scenario: Wightman function

-In the region outside the circle, the radial solution of the wave-function is expressed by taking a combination of Bessel and Newman functions, as shown below:
+In the region outside the circle, the radial solution of the wave-function is expressed as a combination of Bessel and Neumann functions, as shown below:

-Due to the imposition of the Robin boundary condition, Eq. \eqref{Dirbc}, on the above radial solution, we obtain the relation
+Due to the imposition of the Robin boundary condition, Eq.~\eqref{Dirbc}, on the above radial solution, we obtain the relation

-So, we can write the solution as,
+So, we can write the solution as

-In the above expression we have introduced the definition
+In the above expression, we have introduced the definition

-In the region outside the circle the parameter $\lambda$ assumes continuous values; so the normalization condition for this case reads,
+In the region outside the circle, the parameter $\lambda$ assumes continuous values; so the normalization condition for this case reads,

-To obtain the normalization coefficient, we observe that the integral diverges in the limit $\lambda =\lambda^{\prime }$, so the main contribution to the integral comes from the large values of $r$, and in this case we can replace the Bessel functions by their asymptotic expressions for large arguments.
-This procedure enables us to obtain the integral providing for the normalization constant the result below:
+To obtain the normalization coefficient, we observe that the integral diverges in the limit $\lambda=\lambda^{\prime}$, so the main contribution to the integral comes from large values of $r$, and in this case we can replace the Bessel functions by their asymptotic expressions for large arguments.
+This procedure enables us to obtain the integral, providing the following result for the normalization constant: